CrazyTim71/ComicCollector/README.md

 GOARCH=amd64;GOOS=windows;CGO_ENABLED=1
 ```

-In case the debug isn't working, you can generate the build config for your ide with the following files:
+In case the debug isn't working, you can generate the build config for your ide with the following command.
+Replace the .idea folder with the generated one and delete the generated ComicCollector folder.
 Goland: ``wails init -n ComicCollector -ide goland``
 VSCode: ``wails init -n ComicCollector -ide vscode``